contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==blur== determines whether the transparent background should be blurred on platforms that support it.
 Currently, only Windows 10 is supported for background blurring.
 By default, this option is set to false, meaning no background blurring will be applied. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `colors`
-`colors`: section in the configuration file allows you to specify the colorscheme to use for the terminal.
+section in the configuration file allows you to specify the colorscheme to use for the terminal.
 Alternatively, you can inline the color definitions within this section.
 ``` yaml
 profiles:
   profile_name:
     colors: "default"
 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `hyperlink_decoration:`
-`hyperlink_decoration:`: section in the configuration file allows you to configure the styling and colorization of hyperlinks when they are displayed in the terminal and when they are hovered over by the cursor.
+section in the configuration file allows you to configure the styling and colorization of hyperlinks when they are displayed in the terminal and when they are hovered over by the cursor.
 ``` yaml
 profiles:
   profile_name: